apiraccini/recommendation_system_UV/README.md

 ## English description

 This repository contains the project for the course Informatical Methods for Statistics and Data Science, where we built a recommendation system using UV decomposition.
-The group was composed by myself and my University colleagues Matteo Gasparin and Pietro Scanzi (@pietroscanzi).
+The group was composed by myself and my University colleagues Matteo Gasparin and [Pietro Scanzi](https://github.com/pietroscanzi).

 In the present work we try to apply the theory of recommendation systems to real data, consisting of music ratings available on the Yahoo! platform.
 The utility matrix is estimated through UV decomposition, following different methods of gradient descent, specifically enriched with additional features to insert a form of control over the high sparsity rate of the matrix.
 The techniques proposed and implemented lead to the same conclusions from an efficacy point of view, while presenting, among the considerable variations, significant differences in efficiency.